-Algeria had decided to increase its production in respect of a supply mechanism agreed by the Organisation of Petroleum Exporting Countries (OPEC), to which Algeria belongs.
+Algeria had decided to increase its production in respect of a supply mechanism agreed by the Organization of Petroleum Exporting Countries (OPEC), to which Algeria belongs.

-Under the arrangement, OPEC is to increase its overall output of oil by 500,000 barrels per day if the reference price of a so-called basket of oils used as a benchmark by OPEC exceeds $28 per barrel for 20 working days in a row.
+Under the arrangement, OPEC is to increase its overall output of oil by 500,000 barrels per day if the reference price of a so-called basket of oils used as a benchmark by OPEC exceeds 28 dollars per barrel for 20 working days in a row.

-Under the mechanism, production would be reduced by the same amount if the price of oil fell to less than $22 during 20 trading days.
+Under the mechanism, production would be reduced by the same amount if the price of oil fell to less than 22 dollars during 20 trading days.

 The increase by Algeria takes total Algerian production to 872,000 barrels per day.